chepakovich/react-mysql/README.md

-# Full Stack Developer Challenge
-## [ React - Node/Express - MySQL ]
+# React - Node/Express - MySQL Demo
-*"Design a web application that allows employees to submit feedback toward each other's performance review"*

 ---

 ## Description of the application